 In models that integrate requirements, test cases or change requests as artefacts, it may be necessary to provide a link to view an artefact in the context of the application where it was created.
-This can be done in Squore (new in 16.0) by configuring the Source Code Viewer chart in the Dashboard to open links in an external applications.
+This can be done in Squore by configuring the Source Code Viewer chart in the Dashboard to open links in an external applications.
 This section shows how you can configure external links using Jira as the target application.